-Releasing in-store and online at FittedHawaii.com this Saturday, July 4th (holiday hours: 11am–3pm).
+Releasing in-store and online this Saturday, January 9th at 11am HST.